manojlop/task_scheduler/readme.md

 *Their explanation will be provided later, when they are defined as completed.
 For now, to run main, you can use all.py*

+> To run a specified test case, script ./all.py can be used, with flag test set.
+Like this: `./all.py -test stress`

 ## Usage

 1. Include `scheduler.h`.